d-krupke/cpsat-primer/05_parameters.md

 technique will be the best for a specific problem is often hard, thus, this parallelization can be quite useful.

+By default, CP-SAT leverages all available cores.
 You can control the parallelization of CP-SAT by setting the number of search workers.

 ```python
 solver.parameters.num_workers = 8  # use 8 cores